Giovanni1085/academic-kickstart/content/post/StudentprojectideasAHSS.md

 Blockchain technologies are growing rapidly, well beyond their initial buzz.
 Time is ripe to assess the current state of adoption of blockchain tech in the creative industries and for social good.

-To know more: Withaker *[A Primer, History, and Taxonomy of Blockchain Use Cases in the Arts](https://artivate.org/artivate/article/view/94)*, 2019.
+To know more: Withaker, *[A Primer, History, and Taxonomy of Blockchain Use Cases in the Arts](https://artivate.org/artivate/article/view/94)*, 2019.